Skill Sheet: What You Will Learn Here

 There are many methods to arrive at the intrinsic value of a company.
 We shall discuss this in the chapter on valuation.

 Fundamental analysis is a tool for investors, lenders, rating agencies, the government and industry bodies alike.
-While lenders use fundamental analysis to assess if the company will be able to pay back loans, rating agencies use it to rate the company that seeks to raise money.
+While lenders use fundamental analysis of stocks to assess if the company will be able to pay back loans, rating agencies use it to rate the company that seeks to raise money.

 Approaches to Fundamental Analysis